Mechanical Equipment

 mine is progressing from the surface to that depth than several

 intermediate-sized engines would have cost.
-On most gold mines the
+On most

 uncertainty of extension in depth would hardly warrant such a